List of Indian chess players

-Amongst Indian chess players there are 76 Grandmasters (GM); 124 International Masters (IM); 18 Woman Grandmasters (WGM), including some who also hold the higher IM title; and 42 Woman International Masters (WIM) as of January 2021, according to FIDE, the International Chess Federation.
+Amongst Indian chess players there are 91 Grandmasters (GM); 123 International Masters (IM); 23 Woman Grandmasters (WGM), including some who also hold the higher IM title; and 42 Woman International Masters (WIM) as of June 2025.
+India has over 30,000 players rated by FIDE, the International Chess Federation.

-As of January 2021, the top 10 active Indian chess players have an average rating of 2670, the 4th highest in the world, behind Russia, the United States, and China.
-The top 10 active women Indian players have an average rating of 2405, the 3rd highest in the world behind China and Russia.
+As of July 2025, the top 10 active Indian chess players have an average rating of 2725, the 2nd highest in the world, behind the United States.
+The top 10 active women Indian players have an average rating of 2412, the 2nd highest in the world behind China.

-As of 2020, 19 different players have been conferred with the highest civilian and sports honours of India, including the Padma awards and the Arjuna Award.
+As of 2023, 24 different players have been conferred with the highest civilian and sports honours of India, including the Padma awards and the Arjuna Award.
 Viswanathan Anand was the first sportsperson to receive the second-highest civilian award, Padma Vibhushan, in 2008 and the inaugural highest sports award, Rajiv Gandhi Khel Ratna (now called Major Dhyan Chand Khel Ratna Award), in 1991–92.

 Top players

-The list of top 10 active players as of October 2022.
-The top 100 players of the world include 4 Indian players, amongst them Viswanathan Anand at Rank 15.
-The top 100 women players of the world include 7 Indian players, amongst them Koneru Humpy at Rank 3.
+The list of top 10 active players as of September 2025.
+The top 100 players of the world include 11 Indian players, amongst them Viswananthan Anand at Rank 14.
+The top 100 women players of the world include 8 Indian players, amongst them Humpy Koneru at Rank 5.

 Top junior players

-The list of top 10 active junior (under the age of 20 as of 1 January of that year) players as of February 2023.
-The top 100 junior players of the world include 20 Indian players, among them Gukesh D at Rank 3, Arjun Erigaisi at Rank 5, Praggnanandhaa Rameshbabu at Rank 6 and Nihal Sarin at Rank 9.
-The top 100 junior girl players of the world include 10 Indian players, among them Savitha Shri B at Rank 4, Vantika Agarwal at Rank 10, Divya Deshmukh at Rank 12 and Priyanka Nutakki at Rank 24.
+The list of top 10 active junior (under the age of 20 as of 1 January of that year) players as of September 2025.
+The top 100 junior players of the world include 22 Indian players, among them Praggnanandhaa R at rank 1, Gukesh D at rank 2.
+The top 100 junior girl players of the world include 13 Indian players, among them Divya Deshmukh at rank 1.